For information on how to name The ACE Fiduciary Group as trustee, executor, agent, or conservator, visit the Naming ACE page.

 Family Council Moderator

 When the conversation becomes difficult, call in an experienced family council moderator.
 We only go through our own aging and death once.
-It can help to have an outside moderator assist in a family council meeting, much like a Board of Directors, to make crucial decisions about care and management as parents age or become more frail.
+It can help to have an outside moderator assist in a family council meeting, much like a Board of Directors, to make crucial decisions about care and management as parents become more frail and need more help.

 Some of our team members are trained in our unique process of LegacyMapping TM.
-This is a combination of practical and creative coaching designed to start with your values; your story; your wishes, your financial resources; your goodwill "capital"; and, your plans.
+This is a combination of practical and creative coaching designed to start with your values.
 We'll help you begin to live your legacy while making concrete plans and positive goals for the next stage of your life.

-Most importantly, this process can unlock a vision for the future generations.
-It is a map into your H.E.A.R.T. and a method to encourage you to live your legacy today.
+Most importantly, this process can unlock a vision for future generations.
+It is a map into your heart and a method to encourage you to live your legacy today.